hunter-teacher-cert/syllabi/methods-2.md

 This course will prepare teacher-candidates to use a variety of pedagogical techniques including both general and those specific to teaching computer science.
 Teacher-candidates will also become knowledgable in social and ethical issues related to computer science and computing including privacy, cyber bullying, and piracy.
 Teacher-candidates will learn to use a variety of technical tools to both administer their class as well as to support instruction and learning.
 Within each of the specific topics, attention will be paid to working with diverse populations as well as aligning lessons to the proposed CSTA standards.
 Additionally, topics such as classroom management techniques, questioning, and using assessments to drive instruction will be woven throughout all of the units.

-# Weekly syllabus:
+## Weekly syllabus:

 1. Review of CS Educational experiences
 2. Managing a CS class, introduction to differentiating instruction in a CS class
- - Assignment: Differentiated instruction video:  https://www.youtube.com/watch?v=yNpEtrulPIg&t=190s, develop differentiated lesson.
+   1. Assignment: Differentiated instruction video:  https://www.youtube.com/watch?v=yNpEtrulPIg&t=190s, develop differentiated lesson.
 3. Python introduction, review of CS learning resources for students and teachers ; review of standards.
- - Assignment:L review of APCSP and APCSA curricula.
+   1.Assignment:L review of APCSP and APCSA curricula.
 4. Using Collaborative tools / SysAdmin and SiteAdmin in the CS classroom
    1. Reading: Griffin and Seals
    2. Assignment: Create github classroom
 5. Using worked examples and code reading
    1. Reading: Griffin
    2. Assignment: Create worked example assignment in Python
 6. Reading for computer science
    1. Reading: Santo
    2. Assignment: Develop code reading unit
 7. Code reading and code snippets
   1. Unit presentations
 8. Copying vs collaborating (and related ethical issues)